 01Food & Beverages

-Almost all foods and beverages, with few exceptions can be certified organic.
+Almost all foods and beverages, with few exceptions, can be certified organic.
 Additionally, organic certification guidelines for food are well laid out, so it's easier to deal with organic food and beverage certification than it is to deal with other certifications.
 Good news; especially since organic food sales are growing at an impressive rate.

 Food and beverages that can be certified organic include whole fresh produce, alcohol, coffee, tea, edible flowers, wild crops, grains, meat and more.
-Processors and handlers may also manufacture organic food items, for example pizza or jam.
+Processors and handlers may also manufacture organic food items, for example, pizza or jam

 Flowers and plants are becoming a popular category of organic goods.
 Green weddings and other eco-friendly events are on the rise and people want fresh organic cut flowers.
 Additionally, plant starts for home gardens and other landscapes are gaining in popularity.

-Herbs, flowering bulbs, cut flowers, plant starts and trees all fall under this category.
+Herbs, flowering bulbs, cut flowers, plant starts and trees all fall into this category.
 Sometimes this organic category mingles with the food or garden category.
 For example, organic edible flowers and wheatgrass are becoming more commonplace.

 NOP has specific criteria for agricultural products in place, so certification for flowers and plants is cut and dry.

 Example organic flower and plant companies:

 - Organic Bouquet

 Organic restaurants are a growing category in the organic industry.
 On the upside, since organic food is continually gaining in popularity, there's some nice opportunity for growth in the organic restaurant sector.
 In fact, a recent consumer survey shows that consumers are willing to pay more for organic and eco-friendly dining.